joqim/RainbowSixSiegeGPT/README.md

 This project uses the [ChatGPT API](https://openai.com/api/) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
 It constructs a prompt based on the form and user input, sends it to the chatGPT API via a Vercel Edge function, then streams the response back to the application.

-If you'd like to see how I built this, check out the [video](https://youtu.be/JcE-1xzQTE0) or [blog post](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions).

 ## Running Locally

 After cloning the repo, go to [OpenAI](https://beta.openai.com/account/api-keys) to make an account and put your API key in a file called `.env`.